 Likewise, high amounts of vitamin D can cause side effects, including diarrhea, vomiting, tiredness, itchy skin and bone pain.
 Check with your doctor to determine an appropriate dose if you decide to take vitamin D supplements, and don't go over the tolerable upper intake level for adults of 4,000 international units per day.

-Side effects from taking large amounts of vitamin E aren't common, but when they do occur, they include diarrhea, fatigue, muscle weakness and nausea.
+Side effects from taking large amounts of vitamin E aren't common, but when they do occur, they include diarrhea, fatigue, muscle weakness and nausea, according to the Merck Manual.
 Vitamin E supplements can also thin your blood and increase the risk of excessive bleeding.
 The tolerable upper intake level of vitamin E is 1,000 milligrams per day for adults.

 Water-soluble vitamins, like the B vitamins and vitamin C, aren't as likely as fat-soluble vitamins to cause adverse effects, such as nausea, because any extra you consume is usually just excreted in your urine.
-Taking very large amounts of more than 2,000 milligrams of vitamin C at one time can have a laxative effect, however, causing an upset stomach, gas and diarrhea.
+Taking more than 2,000 milligrams of vitamin C daily can cause a number of stomach ailments, including nausea, heartburn, abdominal pain and diarrhea.

 To avoid nausea from vitamin toxicity, don't take vitamins in doses of more than the recommended daily allowance.
 Make sure you take into consideration vitamins you get from fortified foods as well as those from supplements.

-In the case of multivitamins, taking your vitamin with a small amount of food, taking your vitamin at night instead of in the morning or splitting your vitamin in two and taking half in the morning and half at night can help limit nausea.
+In the case of multivitamins, taking your vitamin with a small amount of food, taking it at night instead of in the morning or splitting it in two and taking half in the morning and half at night can help limit nausea.